 Abdomen – The abdomen, (rarely massaged in western massage; more often with Manual Lymph Drainage),

 helps with detoxing, increases blood flow and oxygen to organs, relieves abdominal tension, helps with bowel movement.

 During the massage always notify your therapist of any discomfort.
 This can be from the massage itself or the environment like room temperature, volume of music, lighting etc. Speak up and ask about anything you are

 Give accurate information about your health history and if you’ve had any recent injuries, surgeries, or allergies.

-It’s possible to be turned away for medical reasons to keep you and others safe.
+It’s possible (but rare) to be turned away for medical reasons to keep you and others safe.

 PLEASE REFRAIN FROM: